Revathi (1986 film)

-Revathi (/reɪvəθi/) is a 1986 Indian Tamil-language film directed by Sundar K. Vijayan in his debut.
+Revathi (/reɪvəθi/) is a 1986 Indian Tamil-language film and Sundar K. Vijayan's directorial debut.
 The film stars Suresh and Revathi, with Anand Babu, Jaishankar, Sarath Babu, Thengai Srinivasan, Sujatha and Varalakshmi in supporting roles.
 It was released on 30 May 1986.

 Production

 Revathi is the directorial debut of K. Vijayan's son Sundar, who was 18 years old at the time of its making.
 Cinematography was handled by G. Or.
 Nathan, and editing by D. Vasu.

 Soundtrack

 The music was composed by Shankar–Ganesh.